JhoramNarsico/Rich-Land-Inventory-System/README.md

 | **Stock Manager**| `manager` | `managerpass` |
 | **Salesman**| `sales` | `salespass` |

-You are now ready to explore all the features of the Rich Land Auto Supply Inventory System.
+You are now ready to explore all the features of the Rich Land Auto Supply Inventory System. y